vikramlingam/2025budget/README.md

 ### Sample Queries
 - "What are the major infrastructure projects announced?"
 - "What is the fiscal deficit target for 2025-26?"
-- "Compare the agriculture budget with the previous year."
+- "Calculate tax if the income is 45 lakh rupees under new regime."
 - "What are the changes in income tax slabs?"

 ---

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-## Acknowledgments
-- **OpenAI**: For providing the GPT-3.5-turbo and embedding models.
-- **Streamlit**: For the interactive web app framework.
-- **Government of India**: For the Union Budget 2025-26 document.

----

 Feel free to contribute to this project by submitting issues or pull requests.
-For any questions, contact [your-email@example.com].